bankofcanada/DocsEcon.jl/src/DesignPapers/frequency_conversions.md

 ```
 fconvert(Quarterly, 2022M3:2022M10, trim=:end) # 2022Q1:2022Q3
 ```
-In this example, the last day of 2022M10 is October 31st, 2022.
-This is included in the days covered by 2022Q4.
-However, since the last day of 2022Q4 is December 31st, 2022 (i.e. different from October 31st, 2022), this MIT is dropped from the output range.
-The last MIT in the output range is therefore 2022Q4.
+In this example, the last MIT in the input range, 2022M10, ends within the days covered by 2022Q4.
+However, there are one or more full MITs in the input frequency which also end within 2022Q4, but which are not part of the input range (2022M11 and 2022M12).
+As such, 2022Q4 is dropped from the output range.

 ![Conversion of an MIT UnitRange](../assets/fconvert/mitrange_end.png)